 Yes, you can easily convert a WordPress site to ClassicPress using the migration plugin.

-To revert to it you simply delete all the files on the server EXCEPT the wp-content folder and the wp-config.php file.
+To revert to it you delete all the files on the server via an FTP application, EXCEPT the wp-content folder and the wp-config.php file.

 What happens if I am using a theme that uses Blocks?

-If you are already using a theme that requires blocks, then the migration plugin will refuse to migrate you to ClassicPress until you have switched to an alternative theme.
+If you are on a WordPress site and using a theme that requires blocks, then the migration plugin will prompt you to switch to an alternative theme, before migrating to ClassicPress.

 If you are planning to use, or are already using, a theme that uses blocks but is capable of working without them, then you should be able to use that theme with ClassicPress once you have disabled the blocks requirements.